Awaken the World: Commercial performance

-Shortly after its release, Awaken the World claimed its number one iTunes position in 21 countries and the entire album tracks charted on top ten QQ Music Soaring Songs chart.
+Shortly after its release, Awaken the World claimed its number one iTunes position in 21 countries and the entire album tracks charted on the top ten QQ Music Soaring Songs chart.
 The album went on to debut at number three on Gaon Album Chart for the week of June 20, 2020.
 It eventually earned the first top ten debut for the group on the monthly chart by appearing at number three for the month of June 2020, with a cumulative sales of 86,292 copies.
 The album also appeared at number thirty-three on Billboard Japan Hot Albums, making Awaken the World the group's first release to chart in Japanese music charts.
 The physical album subsequently peaked at number nineteen on Oricon Weekly Albums Chart and debuted at number nine on Billboard World Albums chart.
 As of October 18, 2020, the album has sold over 280,000 copies worldwide.